nobiot/org-transclusion/README.md

 ## Merge different Org Mode headline levels
 [Reference issue #14](https://github.com/nobiot/org-transclusion/issues/14)

 An experimental feature has been merged.
 Now the transcluded source text content "adapts" the headline level of its subtrees to its embedded environment in the transclusion buffer.
 It's quite mouthful, but see the logic below.
-It should be the same as how refill / archive work in Org Mode (if I am not mistaken).
+It should be the same as how refile and archive work in Org Mode (if I am not mistaken).

 Logic is as follows (from documentation of `org-paste-subtree` ):